-This is an example of a Runtime error.
-In this example you have written a code that tries to divide by the number zero thus you get a message box stating "Run-time error ’11: Division by zero.
+This is an example of a runtime error.
+In this example, you have written a code that tries to divide by the number zero, so you get a message box stating "Run-time error ’11: Division by zero.

 Depending on the structure of your VBA project, you may be given the option to debug the code, (see below).
 In this case, if you click on the Debug button on the debug message box, it causes the line of code that generated the VBA error to be highlighted (in yellow) in your VBA editor.

-Thanks to the message box content and highlighting of code it is very easy to spot this error in the sub routine.
+Thanks to the message box content and the highlighting of code, it is very easy to spot this error in the sub routine.

 However, If your code is much more complex, then you can get more information on the reason for the VBA error by looking at the values of the variables in use.
 This can be done in the VBA editor by simply placing your mouse cursor over the variable name, or by opening the local variables window (by selecting View>Locals Window).

 The last type of VBA error is a logical error.
 Logical errors, just like runtime errors, occur during the execution of your code, but instead of crashing, they either give "abnormal" or incorrect result, or cause the macro to perform unexpected actions.

 These errors are the most difficult to find and fix of the 3 errors, like it does with Compile and Runtime errors.
 The VBA compiler cannot find and point to these errors.
 These errors are caused by the incorrect "logic" that the user has written in the code (incorrect line of code).

 For example, suppose you have 3 variables: A, B and C. A has value 3(A=3), b has value 4(B=4) and c has value 2(C=2).
 Now, you may code your macro to add variable A and C while you actually needed to add variable A and B. The result will be incorrect, but the macro will still run and not crash.